 A leading voice in the photojournalism world, Kashi frequently lectures on a wide range of topics for arts institutions, universities, schools and professional organizations.
 His work has been published and exhibited worldwide, receiving numerous awards and honors.
 Through his editorial assignments and personal projects Kashi has published eight books, including Curse of the Black Gold: 50 Years of Oil in the Niger Delta, THREE, and Photojournalisms.

 In 2002, Kashi in partnership with his wife, writer + filmmaker Julie Winokur, founded Talking Eyes Media.
 The non-profit company has produced numerous award-winning short films, exhibits, books, and multimedia pieces that explore significant social issues.
-They are currently engaged in a 5-year storytelling project with Rutgers University in Newark focused on immigration for which they recently received a two year grant from the National Endowment for the Humanities.
+They are currently engaged in a 5-year storytelling project called Newest Americans with Rutgers University in Newark focused on immigration for which they recently received a two year grant from the National Endowment for the Humanities.
 Kashi is also on the Board of Directors of the Catchlight Foundation.

 SELECTED HONORS + DISTINCTIONS